prs-prabodh/CodeMate/README.md

 # CodeMate
-An online code editor with syntax highlighting and code sharing features built with Ace Editor.
+An online code editor with syntax highlighting and code sharing features, built with Ace Editor.
 This is a personal project.
+Django framework is used for backend.
 <br />
 <br />